Friends of Waite Conservation Reserve

 Working bees are your chance to get to know the reserve better, meet other volunteers, and enjoy doing something positive for nature.

 When: Our working bees are open to everyone and are normally held on the first Saturday and third Sunday of each month April – December, from 9.00 am to midday.
-Our 2021 working bees commence on Sunday 21 March 2021.
+BYO lunch if you want to stay for a chat afterwards.

 Where: The meeting point for working bees is usually Springwood Park, 198A Mt Barker Rd, Leawood Gardens, but PLEASE check our events page on FaceBook for the starting location and other details in case of any changes.